The Best 6-Month CDs

 What CD Length Is Right for You?

-As you can see from the above figures, longer-term CDs typically pay higher interest rates than shorter ones.
-The downside is that it is not always convenient to lock up your money for a longer period.
+As the above figures show, longer-term CDs typically pay higher interest rates than shorter ones.
+However, locking up your money for a longer period is not always convenient.
 Because of that, before you start comparing CD rates from different banks, the first step is to decide what CD length is right for you.

 The following are four aspects of decisions about CD length: